 - a.
 A statement describing the nature of the grievance, the approximate date of the events giving rise to the grievance, and the names of identifiable persons involved; - b.
-The provision of this Agreement that the grievant believes to have been violated and a description of how it was violated; and - Section 7.
+The provision of this Agreement that the grievant believes to have been violated and a description of how it was violated; and - c.
+The relief sought. - Section 7.
 A grievance may not be filed for an act, omission or condition which occurred prior to the effective date of this Agreement.

-1 ARTICLE 23.
+ARTICLE 23.
 ARBITRATION

-2

-3 Arbitration for Grievance Resolution
+Arbitration for Grievance Resolution

-Arbitration for Orievance Resolution